Jed-Miller/citibike-challenge/README.md

 ## Data Collection

 In a jupyter notebook, I pulled the different citibike csv files into dataframes and then concatenated them to each other.
+All of my files realte to Jersey City and not New York City.

 ![concatenation](./Images/concatenation.png "concatentaion of datasets")